When is Probate Required in Missouri?

 How Long Does Probate Take in Missouri?

 The duration varies based on several factors.
 Understanding probate timelines in Missouri is crucial for setting expectations.
+Use our free probate calculator to estimate costs and timelines for your situation.
 Generally:

 • Small estates: 30-90 days